geirmarius/bifrost-i18n/README.md

 #### Notes on setup:

+- When specifying languages, use a [BCP 47 language tag](https://www.w3.org/International/articles/language-tags/).
 - `lang` is only used to translate numbers and other non dictionary translations.
-It should be a BCP 47 language tag.
 - `dictionaries` determines the order in which Bifrost should look for strings.
 In the example above, it would first look in the Norwegian dictionary, then the English one.
 If none are found, it'll return an empty string.
 - With a JSON loader, you could import JSON files as JS files to use with Bifrost.